 Who are your competitors?
 And how do you plan to stay in the game?

 Marcin Gaworski: We treat the spectrum of our competitors very wide.
 From startup creating marketing tools, agencies, media agencies, brand consultants.
-Generally, all competent entities that solve business problems creatively and innovatively.
+Generally, all competent entities solve business problems creatively and innovatively.

 The pandemic has reshaped the world.
 Ideas have no boundaries, and this is a belief we have long embraced as an agency.
 We have a successful track record working with a number of global clients whose operations are outside of Poland.
 Our technology-driven solutions are also a strong example of top-level creativity – a blend that has benefited clients, including Absolut, Ballantine’s, Google, Burger King, Nike, and Velux.
-The agency has launched successful campaigns in Central and Eastern Europe, China and the Asia Pacific.
+The agency has launched successful campaigns in Central and Eastern Europe, China, and the Asia Pacific.
 Last year we launched the UK office is just an extension of what we’ve always done.